LuisSevillano/flightradar24-to-csv/README.md

   - Copy the value from URL after the `#` symbol.
   - Finally run `npm install`.

-The `script` will create a folder with the data.
+After the `script` you will get a folder with the files inside.

 Some information about this script: